Pidurangala Hike in Sigiriya: Everything You Need To Know

 Support Sri Lanka cricket in Dambulla

-Cricket is a craze in Sri Lanka and international games are often played in Dambulla.
-We watched the Sri Lanka Vs England 1 day game and it was such an awesome vibe!
+Cricket is a craze in Sri Lanka.
+Big international games are often played in Dambulla.

-Be sure to check out the schedule and if there’s a big game on, don’t miss it!
+Be sure to check out the schedule, and if there’s a big game on, don’t miss it!

 Things to do near Sigiriya